donmathew008/PhotoCryX/README.md

   <img src="photocryx.png" width="600">
 </p>

-### PhotoCryX is a free and open-source tkinter-based graphical user interface (GUI) for MIT photonic bands (MPB) to compute photonic band structures for photonic crystals
+### PhotoCryX is a free and open-source tkinter-based graphical user interface (GUI) for MIT photonic bands (MPB) to compute band structures of photonic crystals

 ## Features
-* Free and open-source under GNU General Public License v2.0
+* Free and open-source under the GNU General Public License v2.0
 * GUI is based on the tkinter package
 * Exclusively designed for the computation of band structures in Photonic Crystals
 * Currently, the photonic crystals included are